 So the face cleanser is not your typical lathering cleanser.
 Instead, it follows the Oil Cleansing Method or OCM.
 OCM is when you put natural oil on your face, then place a hot wet cloth over it to help the oil seep into your pores and give you a deep clean.

 The OCM feels so much more luxurious than other face cleansing methods and it WORKS at deep cleaning your pores.
 It is antibacterial and stimulates cell reproduction.
 Yes, please.

 The Toner – oh the toner!
 Guys, this smells beyond amazing!
 I can’t get over the orange blossom smell.
-But not only does it smell heavenly, it neutralizes bacteria and opens your pores so the serum and moisturizer can work even better.
+But not only does it smell heavenly, but it also neutralizes bacteria and opens your pores so the serum and moisturizer can work even better.

 Argan oil is infused with neroli, myrrh, bergamot and sweet orange oils that attack all sorts of troubled skin and makes it glow.
 I only recently started using serums but will keep it a part of my skincare routine going forward.

-Lastly, I’ve been using Shelby Naturals organic moisturizer made with seabuckthorn fruit oil and moroccan argan oil – AKA full of antioxidant and collagen-boosting abilities.
+Lastly, I’ve been using Shelby Naturals organic moisturizer made with seabuckthorn fruit oil and Moroccan argan oil – AKA full of antioxidant and collagen-boosting abilities.
 As I march forward in my 30s words like “collagen-boosting” abilities get me really excited.